Good Intentions, Broken Trust, & Practices of Accountability in the Deep South

 First I heard about some of their biggest concerns in their community — women’s health, childhood mental illness, literacy, homelessness, lack of opportunity.
 Poverty.
 They asked, how could ioby help?

 Arrie was righteously frustrated, and let me know with more consideration for my feelings than was necessary.
 Arrie is 77 and works with the Mother Care Network, a group that addresses a number of public health issues that plague Gadsden county.
-Gadsden county consistently ranks very, very low in the Robert Wood Johnson County Health Rankings.
-In recent years Gadsden county was ranked 67th out of 67 Florida counties.
+Gadsden county consistently ranks very, very low in the Robert Wood Johnson County Health Rankings, a system that ranks the counties in each state from least to most healthy, based on a number of indicators.
+In recent years Gadsden county was ranked 67th out of 67 Florida counties, naming it the least healthy county in Florida.
 Arrie told me, we have been researched to death.
 We don’t see results.
 We are tired of being used.
 To be the only majority African American county in the state, and to largely only see negative information about our community, is disheartening.

 And there I stood, in this moment, the face of the Robert Wood Johnson Foundation, one of the largest funders in the world, asking this community once again to subject themselves to an outsider’s research efforts.
 Arrie looked at me standing in front of the room and said, the Robert Wood Johnson Foundation sent you here, knowing the stats, to do more research, when what we desperately need is action.

-Jimmie, another woman attending the training, & a number of faith leaders in Gadsden county started Healthy United Partners, a group of concerned citizens, in direct response to the Robert Wood Johnson County Health Rankings.
-While she fixed her a plate of spaghetti for dinner, Jimmie asked if I could get her the contact information of someone at the foundation.
-She wanted to ask this question — we started our work because of your rankings, so now can we get some funding to address these problems?
+Jimmie, another woman attending the training, had started Healthy United Partners, a group of concerned citizens, in direct response to the Robert Wood Johnson County Health Rankings.
+While she fixed her plate of spaghetti for supper, Jimmie asked if I could get her the contact information of someone at the foundation.
+She wanted to ask this question — We started our work because of your rankings, so now can we get some funding to address these problems?
 I told Jimmie I would try my best to get her a phone number, & would absolutely make sure the foundation received her question.

 Misplaced trust has a history of real harm in the South.
-I as a white woman stood before a group of Black women in one of the most disinvested counties in Florida, on behalf of ioby and The Robert Wood Johnson Foundation, and asked them to trust me.
+I as a white woman, a stranger and outsider, stood before a group of Black women in one of the most disinvested counties in Florida, and asked them to trust me without any real accountability.
 This is unacceptable.
 Those of us who profess to do good and create change must do better.
 We must take a much closer look at our blindspots and the real life impacts of our good intentions.
 We must match our investments in research with investments in accountability.
 We must develop rigorous processes to answer to the people whom we poke and prod, visit and leave behind.

 As Arrie left we shook hands and I thanked her for her time, & for being so transparent about her frustration.
 She nodded with stoicism and empathy, looked me in the eyes and said, next time send your boss.